ulule/developers.ulule.com/content/reference/comment.md

 ## List news comments

-Retrieves all the comments that belong to the news resource with the given ID.
+Retrieves all the comments on the news resource with the given ID.

 {{% http method="get" %}}/v1/news/:id/comments{{% /http %}}